mser521/fall2025/content/assignments/lab07.md

     }
 </style>

-Practice using the array `map()` function, creating interactive data-driven charts, and building maps with markers from Google Sheets.
-Complete each exercise locally in your browser (open the `index.html` files) and use the console (`Cmd+Opt+J` in Chrome) to verify your work.

-## Setup

 <a href="/fall2025/downloads/labs/lab07.zip" class="nu-button">Download Lab 7 <i class="fas fa-download"></i></a>

 Please download the lab07.zip file, unzip it, and move it into your `mser521` folder.
 Then, complete the exercises below.

 ## Part 1: Array Map Function Exercises

-The `map()` function is one of the most useful array methods in JavaScript.
-It creates a new array by calling a function on every element in the original array.
+The `map()` function can creates a new array by calling a function on every element in the original array.
 This is especially useful for transforming data, which you'll need to do when working with charts and maps.

 ### Exercise 1: Basic Map Function